Polio was almost eradicated. Then came the coronavirus. Then came a threat from President Trump.

 “But then let’s make sure that when the next risk arises,” he continued, “when the next risk from a pandemic arises, we need an institution that’s going to deliver good outcomes for the American people.”

-On the front line of the polio fight, health workers are waiting out lockdowns and worrying about the kids at risk.
+On the front line of the polio fight, health workers are waiting out lockdowns and worrying about the children at risk.

 Qadir, the health worker in Pakistan, has worked through conflict and death threats — and will keep working.
 For now, he has been detailed to the coronavirus response.